EV Charging Infrastructure Guidelines by Ministry of Power: A Comprehensive Overview

 • Battery Energy Storage Systems (BESS): Deploying energy storage solutions to mitigate demand surges and enhance grid resilience.

-These measures will play a crucial role in minimizing the strain on India’s power infrastructure while supporting the seamless integration of EVs into the energy ecosystem.
+These actions will be important in averting the load on the power infrastructure of India and help the smooth entry of EVs into the energy system.

 EV Charging Station Subsidy in India